stelzinga/MF/Management_Framework-Appendix.md

 ### Controls
 Controls are specific Processes, including embedded in Systems, that verify that above Processes, Resources and Results are as expected per the Rules.
+Controls include independent review by internal or external auditors.

 ### Roles & Responsibilities
-The Roles & Responsibilities or R&R define what Staff is expected to do when performing Processes, when developing or maintaining Assets.
+The Roles & Responsibilities or R&R define what Staff or Groups of Staff are expected to do when performing Processes, and when developing or maintaining Assets.
 Poorly designed or poorly defined R&R can result in Rules not being observed.

 ### Committee
 A Committee is a recurring meeting that relevant,, senior, members attend with the aim to make decisions for one or more proposals based on information in relation to one or more topics.
 Committees are framed by the Terms of Reference.
 For more details see [## Committee] below.
 The decisions are made on the basis of metrics like KPI, KRI, that are relevant to the scope of the oversight.